-These standards should enable these conditions to be met, but their objective is also to help institutions in their continuous improvement process, and to provide stakeholders with the best possible information.
+These standards should enable the former conditions to be met, but their objective is also to help institutions in their continuous improvement process, and to provide stakeholders with the best possible information.

-Hcéres has developed its evaluation and accreditation process on the basis of a set of objectives that the programme must meet to ensure a certain level of quality.
+Hoeres has developed its evaluation and accreditation process on the basis of a set of objectives that the programme must meet to ensure a certain level of quality.
 This set of objectives is presented in this document in the form of standards (objectives to be achieved) and evaluation criteria (actions that can be carried out).
 These objectives and the evaluation criteria have been divided into four fields of quality management in a study programme:

 - its policy and characterisation;

 - its pedagogical organisational structure;

-- its attractiveness, performance and relevance;
+- the students' pathway;

 - its management and continuous improvement.

-FIELD 1: TRAINING POLICY AND CHARACTERISATION
+FIELD 1: TEACHING POLICY AND CHARACTERISATION OF THE STUDY PROGRAMME